 Standards, Jazz and Blues are all appropriate endeavors.
 We can use pre-arranged tunes (fully written out) or work on improvisation skills using lead sheets (chord symbols and melody only).

-Orchestral reductions and “easy” versions of Classical rep are often given to younger students and adult beginners, working up to advanced rep: Bach, Mozart, Beethoven, Chopin, Debussy, Rachmaninoff, Bartok, etc…
+Orchestral reductions and “easy” versions of Classical rep are often given to younger students, working up to advanced rep: Bach, Mozart, Beethoven, Chopin, Debussy, Rachmaninoff, Bartok, etc…

 Maintaining the Repertoire Students are encouraged to keep their mastered recital pieces under their fingers.
 Those who tend to go back and play their older pieces have a higher rate of success!